 2. Research the Area Well:

 Inspect the area well and discover the facilities available in the surrounding areas.
-Also, please consult with your friends and people living in that area and know about their experience and problems faced in that particular locality.
+Also, please consult with your friends and people living in that area and know about their experiences and problems faced in that particular locality.

 3. Know about the Systems of the House: